 At the age of 19, she joined one of her older sisters in the congregation of the Holy Family of the Sacred Heart in Le Puy.
 The charism of this congregation is religious education, particularly for the poorest.

-Eugénie doesn’t just teach catechism, she lives what she teaches.
-The children make no mistake about it: faith is not just a lesson to be recited, it’s a life experience, and Eugénie is the smiling witness to it.
-She is entrusted with the most unruly, the least intelligent and the least sociable.
-Nothing discourages her; she knows in whom she has put her trust.
+Eugénie didn’t just teach catechism, she lived what she taught.
+The children were not mistaken: faith is not just a lesson to be recited, it’s a life experience, and Eugénie was the smiling witness to it.
+She was entrusted with the most unruly, the least intelligent and the least sociable children.
+Nothing discouraged her; she knew in whom she had put her trust.

-From Puy to Liège, Eugénie traced her path of light, happily sowing the Gospel.
+From Le Puy to Liège, Eugénie traced her path of light, happily sowing the Gospel.

 She died exhausted from tuberculosis.